mborgerson/wiki-export/wiki/Xbox_ADPCM.md

 Aside from this there are no known differences to IMA ADPCM.
 This is probably because the [APU](/wiki/APU "wikilink") VP will decode ADPCM in hardware.
 Microsoft probably had little control over the APU ADPCM implementation and had to stay compatible to standard ADPCM.
+Players supporting IMA ADPCM also support Xbox ADPCM.
+However, they might reject files due to the different format-code.

 ### Index-Table